Arash-11/Simon-Game/README.md

 This project was a part of an online web development course I was taking and it is inspired by the electronic game, "Simon".

+You can check out the site here: https://arash-11.github.io/Simon-Game/

 ----------------------------------------------------------------------------

 Game description according to Wikipedia: